MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/overview/automation-coe-strategy.md

 Collaborate with your Power Platform or Microsoft 365 Center of Excellence teams for environment management and creation of Data Loss Prevention (DLP) policies that need to be put in place for the organization to scale.

-An Automation CoE may not not always have full access to perform these activities.
+An Automation CoE may not always have full access to perform these activities.

 #### Executive sponsors